Taaitaaiger/jlrs/README.md

 impl PersistentTask for AccumulatorTask {
     // The type of the result of the task if it succeeds. type Output = usize;

     // The type of the task's internal state. type State<'state> = AccumulatorTaskState<'state>;

     // The type of the additional data that the task must be called with. type Input = usize;

+    // The affinity of the task.
+Setting it to `DispatchAny` allows the
+    // task to be dispatched to both the main thread and worker threads
+    // if they are available.
+    type Affinity = DispatchAny;

     // This method is called before the task can be called.
 Note that the
-    // lifetime of the frame is `'static`: the frame is not dropped until
-    // the task has completed, so the task's internal state can contain
+    // frame is not dropped until the task has completed, so the task's
-    // Julia data rooted in this frame. async fn init<'frame>(
+    // internal state can contain Julia data rooted in this frame. async fn init<'frame>(
         &mut self,
         mut frame: AsyncGcFrame<'frame>,